-As a heritage chicken, Orpingtons are perfect for any homestead because they grow to good harvestable weight, lay large brown eggs regularly, and are attractively colored birds.
+As a heritage chicken, Orpingtons are perfect for any homestead or backyard flock because they grow to good harvestable weight, lay large brown eggs regularly, and are attractively colored birds.

 Rhode Island Reds (RIR) is one of the oldest heritage chicken breeds in America.
-When it comes to RIR, there’s industrial strains, bred for egg production as well as the heritage strains.
+When it comes to RIR, there are industrial strains, bred for egg production as well as heritage strains.

-For this article, we’re talking about the heritage breeds, which look different from an industrial chicken strain.
+For this article, we’re talking about the heritage strain, which looks different from an industrial chicken strain.

 Directly descended from the heritage chicken breeds our ancestors developed in Rhode Island and Massachusetts, Rhode Island Reds originated in Adamsville, which is a village in Little Compton, Rhode Island.